Thursday, 20 April 2023

 Notes:

-1. A Hindu mythological creature, portrayed with the head and the body of a lion, the trunk and the tusks of an elephant, and sometimes bearing equestrian features mostly found in South Indian Temples.
+1. A Hindu mythological creature, portrayed with the head and the body of a lion, the trunk and the tusks of an elephant, and sometimes bearing equestrian features mostly found in South Indian temples.

 2. Manisha- Manisha Koirala, a film actress.